 The importance of the social cost of DFIs has prompted several attempts to refine the SDI or to use other standards to judge performance.
-This section presents critiques of three recent proposals.
+This chapter presents critiques of three recent proposals.
 They fix what is not broken, or they tweak the SDI to answer unimportant questions.
-This section is based on Schreiner and Yaron (1999).
+This chapter is based on Schreiner and Yaron (1999).

-6.1 The Subsidy Dependence Ratio of Khandker
+The Subsidy Dependence Ratio of Khandker

-In several papers on DFIs in Bangladesh, Khandker proposes the Subsidy Dependence Ratio (SDR) as an alternative to the SDI (Khandker and Khalily, 1996; Khandker, Khalily, and Khan [KK&K], 1995; Khandker, Khan, and Khalily, 1995).
+In several papers on DFIs in Bangladesh, Khandker proposes the Subsidy Dependence Ratio (SDR) as an alternative to the SDI (Khandker and Khalily 1996; Khandker, Khalily, and Khan 1995).
 Similar measures have also been proposed by Holtmann and Mommartz (1996), SEEP (1995), and the IADB (1994).

-These authors are concerned that the SDI compares subsidy only with revenue from loans even though DFIs also get revenue from investments in non-loan assets such as treasury bills.
+These authors are concerned that the SDI compares subsidy only with revenue from loans even though DFIs also get revenue from investments in nonloan assets such as treasury bills.
 In principle, a DFI could decrease its subsidy dependence through increased revenues either from loans or from investments.

 The SDR compares subsidy with revenue both from loans and from investments.
-Fixing the fact that the SDR of KK&K omits K, if j is the yield on investments and if I is the average investment so $I \cdot j$ is revenue from investments, then the SDR is:
+Fixing the fact that the SDR of Khandker, Khalily, and Khan omits K, if j is the yield on investments and if I is the average investment so $I \cdot j$ is revenue from investments, then the SDR is:

-$$SDR = \frac{S}{LP \cdot i + I \cdot j}.$$ (46)
+$$SDR = \frac{S}{LP \cdot i + I \cdot j} \cdot \tag{5.1}$$

 Both the SDR and the SDI have subsidy S in the numerator.
 Like the SDI, the SDR is negative if and only if an SAROE exceeds the social opportunity cost.
-Thus the SDR and the SDI do not differ in their most important aspect, the measurement of subsidy.
+Thus, the SDR and the SDI do not differ in their most important aspect, the measurement of subsidy.
 They differ only in what they compare with subsidy.